bobbygondola/Labs26-Apollo-FE-TeamC/README.md

 # Lambda Labs 26

-🚫 Note: All lines that start with 🚫 are instructions and should be deleted before this is posted to your first Pull-Request is merged.
-This is intended to be a guideline.
-Feel free to add your own flare to it.

 # Apollo

 You can find the deployed project at [https://c.apollox.dev/](https://c.apollox.dev/).

 ## Contributors

-🚫Add contributor info below, make sure add images and edit the social links for each member.
-Add to or delete these place-holders as needed

 |                                                      [Corbin Robb](https://github.com/corbinrobb)                                                       |                                                       [Bobby Gondola](https://github.com/bobbygondola)                                                        |                                                      [Erik Sandvik](https://github.com/ErikSandvikSEA)                                                       |                                                       [Alan Parker](https://github.com/alan5123)                                                        |                                                      [Kevin Afable](https://github.com/KAfable)                                                       |
 | :-----------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------: |